 Go back to the 1980’s or 90’s and the 4×4 was owned and operated by mostly rural people or people that had a real sense of adventure and wanted to get away from the city to explore new back roads or places.
 Generally these people took the time to learn the ethics and best practices of country driving, they travelled slower on the roads and you would always get a wave from a passing vehicle or a wave from the farmer working their land.

 These days, it appears that many buy a 4×4 and hit the roads with little thought to what is actually involved in this different type of driving or how to behave and share the roads with others.
 Country driving is very different to city driving in many ways and in many cases if you use your city driving style on dirt or country roads, you end up in a ditch or in a head on collision.

 Money or the type of 4×4 you drive doesn’t translate into common sense or a bullet proof experience.
 You can own the latest and greatest vehicle with all the gear fitted and still end up as a statistic of what not to do.
 YouTube is full of videos where people get into situations that they shouldn’t have been in, many seem to think it’s a badge of honour to do silly things.
 Ask yourself this, what is more interesting to many people, watching somebody in strife or someone doing a good job at negotiating a difficult hazard with consideration to the environment and other road users?

-My point being, to many offroading is a video of what to do, whereas it should be a video of what not to do.
-There is even a TV show (think, All Aussie Adventures) the show displays this sort of mindset as a tongue in cheek laugh.
+My point being, to many people a offroading video is a video of what to do, whereas it should be a video of what not to do, learning from others mistakes.
+There is even a TV show (think, All Aussie Adventures), the show displays this sort of mindset as a tongue in cheek laugh.
 Believe me when I say, there are many real people out there that think this is the way to behave when out in nature, on the road or track.

 So, what am I talking about here when the title says, “The Roads we travel & why it might be losing its appeal.”.